 At Parietal, we believe that high-quality open-source scientific software is an important aspect of research in computational methods.
 For these reasons, we invest heavily in community-driven projects, some directly linked to Inria, and others living their own life.
 The different members of Parietal are committers to a variety of open-source projects and we hire research engineers and programmers dedicated to the projects.

 scikit-learn is a Python package for machine learning.
 It is an open source (BSD-licensed) library that exposes many standard algorithms for supervised and unsupervised classification.
 It is shared by the python scientific community.
-Parietal is actively contributing to the development and maintenance of scikit-learn with the full-time or part-time involvement of Guillaume Lemaitre, Joris Van den Bossche, Jérémie du Boisberranger and Olivier Grisel thanks to the funding of the members of the scikit-learn consortium at Fondation Inria.
+Parietal is actively contributing to the development and maintenance of scikit-learn with the full-time involvement of Guillaume Lemaitre, Jérémie du Boisberranger, Chiara Marmo, and Olivier Grisel thanks to the funding of the members of the scikit-learn consortium at Fondation Inria.